-By the time we reach the west Texas town, which Peter Bogdanovich put on the map by choosing it as the location for McMurtry’s panegyric to the bliss and misery of coming of age, the scout van compliment has, pretty much, forgiven me.
-We prowl the town, which still has references to the Last Picture Show: Jeff Bridges ate here, Cybil Shepherd stayed there.
+By the time we reach the west Texas town, which Peter Bogdanovich put on the map by choosing it as the central location of The Last Picture, the scouting party has forgiven me.
+We prowl the town, which still has references to McMurtry’s brilliant searing examination of small town angst: Jeff Bridges ate here, Cybil Shepherd stayed there.
 Shot in ’71 for 1.3 million it ‘cumed’ the best part of 30 million.
 Little do we realize then, of course, that our modestly funded project is going to be made for, given inflation, a similar sum and, arguably, run the great classic a close second critically and financially.
 There’s also a cool common element to both films: Jeff Bridges was nominated for his performance in each.

 Soon we are barreling over the Texas plains on a journey as far-flung as any made by the first of our species to command these lovely wastelands, the Comanche.
 Comancheria, the homeland name of the most successful, warlike and cruel of any of the native tribes, was screenwriter Taylor Sheridan’s working title but the picture was released as Hell or High Water.
 It is the second of his ‘modern western’ trilogy: the first was Sicario, the third, Wind River.
 Raised on a small Texas ranch Sheridan called on those formative times to produce the beautiful character driven rage against the ‘disease of poverty’ and the intractability of financial institutions and, yes, a paean to the easy cheer of male company.
 The dialogue and interaction between two brothers robbing only the branches of the bank that is calling in the note on the family ranch and the pair of Texas Rangers pursuing them is poignant, hilarious and tragic.